isabella232/bots-workshop/README.md

 # HubSpot Bot Workshop

-HubSpot bots allows its users to build chatbots to interact with their users.
+HubSpot bots allows its users to build chat bots to interact with their users.
 A part of bots is the option to write a code snippet to control the bot.
 During this workshop we are going to build some code snippets to make some sick bots.

 <!-- ## Creating a New Portal (Did this in the beginning of the talk)